Bright Flight Program

 How do I transfer my scholarship?

-If you choose to transfer to a different participating Missouri institution, either between academic years or semesters, you must contact the MDHE at (800) 473-6757, option 4.
-Failure to notify the MDHE of the transfer may result in loss of the scholarship.
+If you choose to transfer to a different participating Missouri school, either between academic years or semesters, you must contact the MDHEWD at (800) 473-6757, option 4.
+Failure to notify the MDHEWD of the transfer may result in loss of the scholarship.

 Can the scholarship be deferred?